beeware/toga/docs/reference/api/window.rst

   window on a mobile platform.
 If you try to modify the size, position, or visibility of the main window, the request will be ignored.

-* On mobile platforms, a window's state cannot be in :any:`WindowState.MINIMIZED` and :any:`WindowState.MAXIMIZED` states, and requests for these states will be ignored.
+* On mobile platforms, a window's state cannot be :any:`WindowState.MINIMIZED` or :any:`WindowState.MAXIMIZED` states, and requests for these states will be ignored.

-* On linux wayland, window state request for :any:`WindowState.MINIMIZED` will be ignored, and the window cannot be restored from MINIMIZED state into NORMAL state with :any:`WindowState.NORMAL` due to wayland security policies.
+* On Linux Wayland, window state request for :any:`WindowState.MINIMIZED` will be ignored, and the window cannot be restored from MINIMIZED state into NORMAL state with :any:`WindowState.NORMAL` due to Wayland security policies.

 Reference
 ---------